-Ex-ante Evaluation of the Cooperation Programme for the BSR 2014-2020 supported • External factors which may influence the results have been taken into actions, account. expected • The change that the programme intended to bring should be achievable outputs through he operations delivering the outputs. and results • The rationale for the form of support proposed is assessed as reasonable • The expected outputs will contribute to results • The proposed support is relevant in a transnational cooperation context. • Policy assumptions are backed by evidence (previous experience, evaluations or studies) • Actions targeting needs of specific territories are relevant.
-Horizontal Measures to • A plan has been provided on how to ensure equal opportunities in the principles promote interventions. equal • Equal opportunities and discrimination are included in the indicator opportunities system. between men • I) the adequacy of planned measures to promote equal opportunities and women/ between men and women and to prevent discrimination prevent • The aim of promoting equality has been taken into account in preparation discrimination of the programme. • Clear objectives established and specific initiatives foreseen for ensuring programme contribution to Measures to • The programme addresses how it will meet the environmental protection promote requirement and secure resource efficiency, climate change mitigation and sustainable adaptation, disaster resilience and risk prevention and management. development • The programme addresses support for climate change objectives. • The adequacy of planned measures to promote sustainable development
+Ex diffe Evaluation of the cooperation Programme for the BSN 2014 202 • External factors which may influence the results have been taken into account. • The change that the programme intended to bring should be achievable through he operations delivering the outputs. • The rationale for the form of support proposed is assessed as reasonable • The expected outputs will contribute to results • The proposed support is relevant in a transnational cooperation context. • Policy assumptions are backed by evidence (previous experience, evaluations or studies) • Actions targeting needs of specific territories are relevant. • A plan has been provided on how to ensure equal opportunities in the interventions. • Equal opportunities and discrimination are included in the indicator system. • I) the adequacy of planned measures to promote equal opportunities between men and women and to prevent discrimination • The aim of promoting equality has been taken into account in preparation of the programme. • Clear objectives established and specific initiatives foreseen for ensuring programme contribution to • The programme addresses how it will meet the environmental protection requirement and secure resource efficiency, climate change mitigation and adaptation, disaster resilience and risk prevention and management. • The programme addresses support for climate change objectives. • The adequacy of planned measures to promote sustainable development •